flutnet/flutnet-xamarin-libs/README.md

 ```sh
 scripts/build-samples.sh
 ```
+>Visual studio build tool know where to find the nuget packages because the information is indicated inside the `samples/NuGet.Config` file.

 At the first time, the build process will require more time because needs to build the Flutter Module used inside the Xamarin app.
 Check the [Flutnet Architecture](https://www.flutnet.com/Documentation/Introduction/Flutnet-Architecture) for more details.